 F.O.C.U.S.
 STEM Summer Camp

 Females of Color Underrepresented in STEM, or F.O.C.U.S., is a partnership between the George Mason University College of Science STEM Accelerator Program and Girls Inspired & Ready to Lead, Inc. created to expose and prepare girls of color for STEM careers.
 The inaugural week-long summer camp occurred on July 21-25, 2014 on the campus of George Mason University in Fairfax, Virginia, where 18 middle school girls gained hands-on experience in biology, chemistry, bioengineering, engineering, computer science, forensic science, astronomy, cyber security, meteorology, and math.
 Girls also learned about various careers from minority women working in STEM careers.
 In 2015, F.O.C.U.S. received a $20,000 grant from the Business Women’s Giving Circle at the Northern Virginia Community Foundation and 75 girls attended the camp.
-The 2016 camp sponsor was Battelle and 100 girls attended.
+The 2016 and 2017 camp sponsor was Battelle and 100 girls attended.

 Annual Career Conference